-If your screaming at your screen right now, then we are truly sorry, we just want to make sure you actually read more than the headline.
+If you're screaming at your screen right now, then we are truly sorry; we just want to make sure you actually read more than the headline.
 This fact is partly true.
-In fact, Indonesia is the world’s largest country comprised exclusively of islands.
-Indonesia is made up of 17,508 islands in total, of which, humans inhabit only 6,000.
-With this many Islands, you’ll never get bored of travelling around Indonesia.
+In fact, Indonesia is the world's largest country comprised exclusively of islands.
+Indonesia is made up of 17,508 islands in total, of which humans inhabit only 6,000.
+With this many islands, you'll never get bored of travelling around Indonesia.

 Although dragons are mythical creatures celebrated in folklore and fairy tales, the world has gotten pretty close to the real thing.
 That is, in the form of the Komodo Dragon.
 The Komodo Dragon is the world's largest species of Lizard.
 They were first documented by Europeans in 1910, but they've been living in Indonesia for millions of years.
 Want to see one for yourself?
 Indonesia is still the only place on the planet where you can see a real life Komodo dragon living in the wild.